skip to main | skip to sidebar

 Maybe taking a big gulp of clean fresh air will make up for the losing the spectacle of a hundred orange leviathans flaunting their their chrome and badges as they dance around the fountain.

-Posted by Bridget Weller at 7:55 AM
+Posted by Unknown at 7:55 AM

 Labels: blogsherpa, buses, malta, travel, Valetta